 What is Net Zero?

-It is international scientific consensus that, in order to prevent the worst climate damages, global net human-caused emissions of carbon dioxide (CO2) would need to fall by about 45 percent from 2010 levels by 2030, reaching net zero around 2050.
+In order to keep climate change within the 1.5C limit set by nations in the Paris Agreement, global net human-caused emissions of carbon dioxide (CO2) need to fall by about 45 percent from 2010 levels by 2030, reaching net zero around 2050.
 Global warming is proportional to cumulative CO2 emissions, which means that the planet will keep heating for as long as global emissions remain more than zero.
-This implies that climate damages, caused by global heating, will continue escalating for as long as emissions continue.

 What is net zero?

-In order for net zero to be effective, it must be permanent, that is, that any emissions removals do not leak into the atmosphere over time, for example through the destruction of forests or the improper storage of removed carbon dioxide.
+The ‘net’ in net zero is important because it will be very difficult to reduce all emissions to zero on the timescale needed.
+As well as deep and widespread cuts in emissions, we will likely need to scale up removals.
+In order for net zero to be effective, it must be permanent, that is, that any greenhouse gas removals do not leak into the atmosphere over time, for example through the destruction of forests or the improper storage of removed carbon dioxide.

-The term net zero is important because the Paris Agreement requires states to ‘achieve a balance between anthropogenic emissions by sources and removals by sinks of greenhouse gases in the second half of this century’.
+The term net zero is important because the Paris Agreement requires the achievement of ‘ a balance between anthropogenic emissions by sources and removals by sinks of greenhouse gases in the second half of this century’.

 Net Zero as the Goal

-All of these different terms point to the different ways in which emissions sources and sinks are accounted for in context, and help to indicate what is, and is not included in the calculation or a target.
-As net zero is the internationally agreed upon goal for mitigating global warming by mid century, the purpose of this site is to inform effective climate action that is net zero aligned in order to advance progress towards this goal.
-Many actors will be able to achieve absolute zero or zero emissions in the process, hence the choice of terms in the global ‘Race to Zero’ campaign focused on raising ambition, though it is unlikely that the whole world will be able to achieve absolute zero emissions by mid century, hence the ‘net’ in net zero.
+As net zero is the internationally agreed upon goal for mitigating global warming in the second half of the century, the purpose of this site is to inform effective climate action that is net zero aligned in order to advance progress towards this goal.
+Many actors will be able to achieve absolute zero or zero emissions in the process, hence the choice of terms in the global ‘Race to Zero’ campaign focused on raising ambition.
+Others will need to scale up removals either themselves directly or by supporting other project, hence the ‘net’ in net zero.

 Confusingly, there are several terms related to net zero which have slightly different definitions.
 We explain them here so as to avoid confusion.